Your guide on different scales

 1:32 scale- Formerly known as the standard size and once so common for toy trains, autos, and soldiers.
 It is approximately 5.5 inches (13.97 cm) long.

 1:43 scale- The most popular scale for diecast model cars and traditionally known as the "Collectors Scale".
 It is approximately 4 inches (10.16 cm) long.

 1:64 scale- This scale can be easily held by small hands.
-Matchbox and Hot wheels uses this scale to describe their vehicles.
+Matchbox and Hot wheels use this scale to describe their vehicles.
 It is approximately 3 inches (7.62 cm) long.

 1:87 scale- It is the most popular scale of model railway in the world and is approximately 2 inches (5 cm) long.

 So there you have it.
-I hope this page enlighten you how you want your model car size to be.
-For different car models on different scales, our web-shop offers a wide range.
+I hope this page enlightens you on how you want your model car size to be.
+For different car models on different scales, our webshop offers a wide range.